zalando/skipper/readme.md

 # Skipper

-Skipper is an HTTP router that acts as a reverse proxy (with support for flexible route definitions), alters requests, and responses with filters.
+Skipper is an HTTP router that acts as a reverse proxy (with support for flexible route definitions), alters requests, and responds with filters.
 It:

-- identifies routes based on the properties of the requests, such as path, method, host and headers
+- identifies routes based on the requests' properties, such as path, method, host and headers
 - routes each request to the configured server endpoint
-- allows alteration of requests and responses with filters independently configured for each route
+- allows alteration of requests and responds with filters that are independently configured for each route
 - optionally acts as a final endpoint (shunt)
 - updates the routing rules without restarting, while supporting multiple types of data sources — including [Innkeeper](https://github.com/zalando/innkeeper), [etcd](https://github.com/coreos/etcd) and static files
-- is extensible by custom filters
+- is extensible via custom filters

 Skipper's design is largely inspired by [Vulcand](https://github.com/mailgun/vulcand).